MicrosoftDocs/win32/desktop-src/AppUIStart/testing-a-user-interface.md

 Testing for these aspects of an application can be accomplished through an accessibility audit, which involves a manual review of the application by an accessibility expert, and a focused usability study of disabled users and assistive technology devices.

 Although seemingly unrelated, there is a close correlation between the programmatic access requirements of automated test frameworks and those of assistive technology devices.
 Supporting one has the added benefit of enabling the other.
-For more information on accessibility and test automation in Windows applications, see [Accessibility](/windows/desktop/accessibility), [Testing Tools](/windows/desktop/WinAuto/testing-tools), and the [Windows Automation API](/windows/desktop/WinAuto/windows-automation-api-portal).
+For more information on accessibility and test automation in Windows applications, see [Accessibility](/windows/desktop/accessibility), [Testing for accessibility](../WinAuto/accessibility-testingtools.md), and the [Windows Automation API](/windows/desktop/WinAuto/windows-automation-api-portal).